 Exercise 11: Asking Questions

 Now it is time to pick up the pace.
-I have got you doing a lot of printing so that you get used to typing simple things, but those simple things are fairly boring.
+You are doing a lot of printing to get you familiar with typing simple things, but those simple things are fairly boring.
 What we want to do now is get data into your programs.
-This is a little tricky because you have to learn to do two things that may not make sense right away, but trust me and do it anyway.
+This is a little tricky because you have to learn to do two things that may not make sense right away but trust me and do it anyway.
 It will make sense in a few exercises.

 Most of what software does is the following:

 - Take some kind of input from a person.

 - Change it.

 - Print out something to show how it changed.